souravh093/souravh093/README.md

 ## 🌍 About Me

 Hi!
 I'm **Sourave Halder**, a passionate Full Stack Web Developer from Barishal, Bangladesh.
-I specialize in crafting high-quality, scalable web applications using React.js, Next.js, TypeScript, TailwindCSS Node.js, Express.js, Prisma, and PostgreSQL.
-My experience spans across e-commerce systems, inventory management, and payment integrations.
-I am committed to delivering high-quality solutions and continuously evolving with the latest technologies to solve complex challenges.
-My mission is to create seamless, user-centric digital experiences.
+With 8 months of hands-on experience, I specialize in building dynamic, user-friendly, and visually appealing web applications.
+My commitment to innovation drives me to constantly explore and implement new technologies in web development.

 - 🌱 Currently learning **TypeScript and Next.js**
 - 🎯 Focused on building efficient full-stack solutions with modern web technologies
 - 💬 Ask me about React, Next.js, or backend development with Prisma and databases

 ---

+## What I Work With

+I am committed to building user-centric digital experiences with high-quality, scalable solutions.
+My expertise spans both frontend and backend development, with a strong focus on modern JavaScript technologies and frameworks.

+### Key Technologies I Work With:
+- *Frontend*: React.js, Next.js, TypeScript, TailwindCSS
+- *Backend*: Node.js, Express.js, Prisma, JWT
+- *Databases*: MySQL, PostgreSQL
+- *Other*: Redux Toolkit, RTK Query, Zod, AmarPay Integration, Strip

 ## 🛠️ Skills & Tools